 When it comes to links that lead from an external domain to your own, you obviously don’t have as much control.
 If these links are pointing to a web page that doesn’t exist, visitors will end up on a 404 page on your website.
 Since they didn’t find the content they were looking for, they may leave your website disappointed or even frustrated.
 Not exactly what we wanted, right?

-Even though broken links are not usually critical, fixing them may benefit your website in the following ways:
+Even though broken links are usually not critical, fixing them may benefit your website in the following ways: